Understanding Common and Limited Common Elements in Florida Condominiums

 Plumbing and electrical systems serving more than one unit

 In essence, common elements are owned collectively by all unit owners as an undivided interest.
-You don’t own a piece of the lobby; you own a share of all common elements.
+You don't own a piece of the lobby; rather, you own a share of all common elements.

 What Are Limited Common Elements (LCEs)?